 The weed leaf has become a symbol representing a whole cultural movement since the 1960s.
 Few things have created more controversy since then, on the one hand the supporters of prohibition, defenders of the interests of the pharmaceutical companies, and on the other hand us, cannabis activists who fight for their total liberation.

-But the leaves of the cannabis plant are much more than that, and that’s why it seemed right to write this post, reviewing its importance as a vegetative organ, its uses in different areas, parts, variations, etc. Interesting, isn’t it?
-Keep reading because you want to know this…
+But the leaves of the cannabis plant are much more than that, and that is why we have seen fit to write this article, reviewing its importance as a plant organ, its uses in different areas, parts, variations, etc. Interesting, isn’t it?
+Keep reading because you will be interested to know this…

 ⭐ What is the main function of cannabis leaves?